 Blood carries necessary body fluids throughout the system and then carries waste away.
 Blood is made up of four different parts, and each part is important and unique.
-This activity will introduce your child to each component of blood and give him a fun way to study the properties of blood while making candy soup.
+This activity will introduce your child to the four components of blood and give him a fun way to visualize its properties.

 What You Do:

 - Red Blood Cells comprise 44% of our blood.
-Red blood cells contain hemoglobin and carry oxygen around the body, only living about 3 months.
+Red blood cells contain hemoglobin and carry oxygen around the body.
+They only live for about 3 months.
 These cells are continuously reproduced in the bone marrow.
 In this activity, red blood cells are represented by the red hots.
-While discussing the properties of red blood cells, have your child fill the bowl approximately 44% full of of red hots.
+After discussing the properties of red blood cells, have your child fill the bowl approximately 44% full of of red hots.

 - Platelets account for .5% of our blood and help to clot our blood when we get a cut.
-Add a few candy sprinkles to the bowl to represent platelets.
+Have your child add a few candy sprinkles to the bowl to represent platelets.

 You've made plasma soup!
 To find out more about blood, do some online research to see what the cells look like under a microscope.
-Ask Mom and Dad if they know what their blood type is, and, if you're up for it, go with while they volunteer to give blood.
+If you know what your blood type is, share it with your child.
+If he (and you!) are up for it, bring your child along the next time you volunteer to give blood.